isaDue99/spac_week10_11/README.md

 ### start api

-in a new terminal, change to backend directory `cd backend`
+in a new terminal, change to backend's source directory `cd backend/src`

-populate the database with some data by running the script `python src/populate_database.py`
+populate the database with some data by running the script `python populate_database.py`

-start the server with `python src/main.py`, the server should then display the url it is reachable at, such as "http://127.0.0.1:5000"
+start the server with `python main.py`, the server should then display the url it is reachable at, such as "http://127.0.0.1:5000"
+(or start the server in debug mode with `flask --app main run --debug`)

 you can confirm whether you can send HTTP-requests to the server and receive responses by using `curl` or `Invoke-WebRequest` in another terminal

 ### start frontend

-(start frontend)
+in a new terminal, change to frontend directory `cd frontend`

+since port 5000 is already in use by the backend, start the frontend with `flask --app main run -p 3000` (or another port number, if 3000 is already in use) (and optionally include `--debug` to run it in debug mode) the server should now display the url it is reachable at, such as "http://127.0.0.1:3000", open this link in your browser

 ## subsequent usage

 start the database container using either `docker-compose up` or the Docker Desktop GUI

-start the backend API-server
+start the backend API-server, and start the frontend GUI-server

-(start the frontend and access it)